 4. Set on Fire-Safe Surfaces

 In addition to identifying the perfect location, be sure to place or build your fire pit on a neutral surface such as gravel, brick or stone.
-Placing a fire pit on a wood deck or lawn runs the risk of catching fire from drifting embers and sparks.
+Placing a it on a wood deck or lawn runs the risk of catching fire from drifting embers and sparks.

 5. Wood and Stone Choice Matters